papiodesu/leptos_book/src/view/08_parent_child.md

 }
 ```

-This pattern is simple, but you should be careful with it: passing around a `WriteSignal`
+This pattern is simple, but you should be careful with it: passing around a 「WriteSignal」
 can make it hard to reason about your code.
 In this example, it’s pretty clear when you
-read `<App/>` that you are handing off the ability to mutate `toggled`, but it’s not at
+read 「<App/>」 that you are handing off the ability to mutate 「toggled」, but it’s not at
 all clear when or how it will change.
 In this small, local example it’s easy to understand,
-but if you find yourself passing around `WriteSignal`s like this throughout your code,
+but if you find yourself passing around 「WriteSignal」s like this throughout your code,
 you should really consider whether this is making it too easy to write spaghetti code.

 ## 2. Use a Callback

-Another approach would be to pass a callback to the child: say, `on_click`.
+Another approach would be to pass a callback to the child: say, 「on_click」.

 ```rust
 #[component]